Frequently Asked Questions

-Purchase of the full Certificate program can be canceled & partially refunded provided the student has completed less than 50% of the program.
-A $200 non-refundable application fee will be retained.
+- Purchase of the full Certificate program can be canceled & partially refunded provided the student has completed less than 60% of the program.
+A $100 non-refundable application fee will be retained.
+Benchmarks for completion are based on program completion at 528 microlessons.
 See the table below for refund percentages.
 For mitigating circumstances, please email firstname.lastname@example.org.

 Benchmarks to demonstrate percent of completion are as follows: